Narrative-to-Scene Generation: An LLM-Driven Pipeline for 2D Game Environments: Introduction

 \section{Introduction}

-Large language models (LLMs) have advanced the capacity to generate rich, coherent narratives from minimal input.
-This progress opens new possibilities for procedural content generation (PCG), especially in games that rely on narrative depth and visual storytelling.
-However, while narrative generation has improved significantly, the translation of these narratives into structured, spatially grounded game content remains an open challenge.
-Existing PCG systems often focus on producing isolated levels or static layouts, without addressing the continuity and temporal structure that characterize most narrative experiences.
+Large language models (LLMs) can generate rich, coherent narratives from minimal input, creating new opportunities for procedural content generation (PCG) in games that emphasize narrative and visual storytelling.
+Yet while narrative generation has advanced rapidly, translating stories into structured, spatially grounded game scenes remains an open challenge.
+Most PCG systems still produce isolated levels or static layouts without modeling temporal structure and continuity—core aspects of narrative experiences that connect space, time, and character action.

-Narratives unfold across time, comprising distinct events and evolving contexts that contribute to spatial progression, character development, and thematic coherence~\cite{mccloud1993understanding,cohn2013visual}.
-Motivated by this structure, we propose a method for generating sequences of visual game scenes based on LLM-generated narratives.
-Rather than visualizing a single static moment, our system segments each story into three time frames and renders them as layered, tile-based game scenes.
-This enables partial modeling of narrative progression and sets the stage for future work on temporal consistency and dynamic storytelling in visual game environments.
+Narratives unfold through sequences of events that shape spatial progression and thematic coherence~\cite{mccloud1993understanding,cohn2013visual}.
+Building on this idea, we present a method for generating sequences of visual game scenes from short narratives.
+Each story is segmented into three temporal frames (beginning, middle, end) following narrative-structure conventions such as Freytag’s pyramid, capturing key transitions while keeping generation tractable.
+This segmentation supports partial modeling of story progression and provides a foundation for studying temporal consistency and dynamic storytelling.

-To bridge narrative language and spatial visual representation, we design a lightweight pipeline that extracts symbolic spatial predicates from each time frame, matches them with visual assets from the GameTileNet dataset~\cite{chen2025gametilenet}, and arranges them on procedurally generated terrains.
-Using "Object-Relation-Object" triples derived through LLM prompting, each object is semantically matched to one or more game tiles, constrained by their labeled affordances.
-Terrain layers are generated using Cellular Automata to ensure spatial connectivity, and objects are placed according to inferred spatial relations.
-The resulting scenes are layered 2D renderings that reflect the structure and intent of the source narrative while preserving game-relevant spatial logic.
+Our approach introduces a symbolic-to-visual pipeline that extracts spatial predicates from each frame, maps them to assets in the GameTileNet dataset~\cite{chen2025gametilenet}, and arranges them on procedurally generated terrains.
+Object–relation–object triples are derived through LLM prompting and grounded in visual tiles using semantic and affordance-based filtering.
+Terrain layers are produced with Cellular Automata to ensure connectivity, while objects are placed through rule-based spatial refinement that satisfies adjacency and containment constraints.
+The resulting layered 2D scenes reflect the structure of the source narrative while maintaining spatial logic relevant to gameplay.

+Our contribution lies not in proposing new generative algorithms but in integrating established PCG components, such as Cellular Automata and semantic matching, into a unified narrative-to-scene pipeline emphasizing temporal segmentation and affordance grounding.
+This coordination supports cross-frame continuity and balances semantic fidelity with affordance validity, a combination rarely explored in prior PCG work.
+LLM-generated stories serve only as a reproducible testbed for open-vocabulary narrative input; the pipeline itself is agnostic to text source and can process any authored story.